-I will work closely with Rashpal Khangura to ensure we add value.
+I will work closely with Tim to ensure we add value.

-I will liaise with Interim Strategic Director of Resources and Transformation, senior members of the finance team and Head of Internal Audit."
+I will liaise with Interim Strategic Director of Finance and Corporate Services, senior members of the finance team and Head of Internal Audit."

-Amy Warner Assistant Manager

-"I will be responsible for the on-site delivery of our work and will supervise the work of our audit assistants."
+Amy Warner Assistant Manager "I will be responsible for the on-site delivery of our work and will supervise the work of our audit assistants."

-Section six

-Audit deliverables
+Section six Audit deliverables

-Deliverable Purpose Committee dates Planning External Audit Plan Outlines our audit approach and significant risks.Identifies areas of audit focus and planned procedures.
-February 2015 Control evaluation and S ubstantive procedures Report to Those Charged with Governance (ISA 260 Report) Details control and process issues.
+Deliverable Purpose Committee dates Planning External Audit Plan Outlines our audit approach and significant risks.
+Identifies areas of audit focus and planned procedures.
+February 2015 and updated for July 2015 Control evaluation and S Substantive procedures Report to Those Charged with Governance (ISA 260 Report) Details control and process issues.
 Details the resolution of key audit issues.
 Communicates adjusted and unadjusted audit differences.
 Highlights performance improvement recommendations identified during our audit.
 Comments on the Authority's value for money arrangements.
 September 2015 Completion Auditor's Report Provides an opinion on your accounts (including the Annual Governance Statement).
 Concludes on the arrangements in place for securing economy, efficiency and effectiveness in your use of resources (the VFM conclusion).
-September 2015 Whole of Government Accounts ■ Provide our assurance statement on the Authority's WGA pack submission.
+September 2015 Whole of Government Accounts Provide our assurance statement on the Authority's WGA pack submission.
 September 2015 Annual Audit Letter Summarises the outcomes and the key issues arising from our audit work for the year.
 November 2015